 A rough concept subsequently formed the basis for the submission of bids by the four manufacturers.
-Based on the requirements, a corresponding implementation concept was to be developed.
-In subsequent workshops, the feasibility of the practical implementation was demonstrated.
+Then, based on the requirements, they had to develop a corresponding implementation concept.
+Followed by demonstrating the feasibility of the practical implementation in subsequent workshops.

 Since Portal Systems was the only provider who could show the concept instantly in operation, the favourite was quickly found: “Our questions were answered using the live system.
-And we were shown actual examples of how certain requirements can be met.
+And they showed us actual examples of how certain requirements can be met.
 That was very convincing”.

 There was no test operation due to the short launch period.
 The system went live immediately in January 2011.
 Frank Merbecks: “Our test system, where we can now develop and test new functionalities and change requests, is also available to OSRAM affiliates for review and testing during the roll-out process”.

 OSRAM was very pleased with the roll-out of the software and the subsequent support.
 Any technical or conceptual errors that occured, were usually fixed at short notice.
 And due to the high demands in terms of data security and data volumes, several site collections were used to manage the data.

 Shareflex Contract now serves as a global contract archive for customer and internal contracts.
 The main users are contract management, sales and distribution controlling.
 As well as this, the “Finance and Accounting/Tax” division, which is responsible for internal contracts, is also involved.
 In addition, Quality Management uses the system to archive quality agreements with customers.